mlinreallife/blog/content/posts/press_review_9.md

 </form>
 </div>

-Code standardisation with Pylint, container orchestration with Kubernetes, lakehouse with DeltaLake, working with cats <3, these are many concepts that can be useful to productionalize machine learning.
+Code standardisation with Pylint, container orchestration with Kubernetes, lakehouse with DeltaLake, working with cats :heart:, these are many concepts that can be useful to productionalize machine learning.
 This is what I saw recently and thought interesting.

 ## [Why Pylint is both useful and unusable, and how you can actually use it](https://pythonspeed.com/articles/pylint/)